godotengine/godot-docs/tutorials/vector_math.rst

 makes the dot product useful.
 This is, **why** it is useful.
 We will focus one by one in the use cases for the dot product, with real-life applications.
 No more formulas that don't make any sense.
-Formulas will make sense *once you learn* why do they exist for.
+Formulas will make sense *once you learn* what they are useful for.

 Siding
 ------